 - Most of the exhibits are in glass cases, some at a high level.

-- There is some clear labeling of exhibits, but because of the historic nature of the collection, some of the labeling is not as clear or in smaller font.
+- There is some clear labelling of exhibits, but because of the historic nature of the collection, some of the labelling is not as clear or is in a smaller font.